Gastroenterology and Hepatology

 Starship's Gastroenterology/ Hepatology service provides assessment, diagnosis, treatment and long term follow-up for children and adolescents with a wide range of gastrointestinal and liver conditions.
 The service is part of the New Zealand Liver Transplant Unit, providing a nationally based service for children requiring transplant.

-Our team currently is made up of four consultant gastroenterologists & hepatologists, two paediatric liver & gastroenterology nurse specialists as well as many other staff including junior doctors, dietitians, pharmacists, psychologists, social workers, cultural support workers and play specialists.
+Our team currently is made up of five consultant gastroenterologists & hepatologists, three nurse specialists as well as many other staff including junior doctors, dietitians, pharmacists, psychologists, social workers, cultural support workers and play specialists.

 What is Gastroenterology?